HMS Princess Royal (1853): Construction and career

-She took part in both the Baltic Campaign and the naval bombardment of Sebastopol during the Crimean War.
+She took part in both the Baltic Campaign and the naval bombardment of Sevastopol during the Crimean War.
 She later served as the flagship of Rear-Admiral George St Vincent King in his role as Commander-in-Chief, East Indies and China Station.

 In 1865, Princess Royal conveyed Sir Harry Smith Parkes, accompanied by a detachment of Royal Marines, to the treaty port of Yokohama on his appointment as envoy to Japan.
 Admiral of the Fleet Lord Walter Kerr served as a lieutenant on board Princess Royal during the ship's deployment to Japan.
+She was sold to be broken up on 7 December 1872.